 What is a website audit?

-We might define a website audit as an examination of page performance prior to its large-scale search engine optimization (SEO) or a website redesign.
-Auditing your website can determine if it’s optimized to meet your traffic goals, and if not, how you can improve it to boost performance.
+We could define a website audit as an examination of the performance of its pages before a search engine optimization (SEO) intervention or a website redesign.
+Thanks to an audit of your website you can determine if it is optimized to achieve traffic objectives and, if not, how to improve it to increase its performance.

 Conducting a website audit annually is best practice, even when you aren’t planning a redesign.